robinmoussu/cargo-callgraph/README.md

 ## Usage

-First, run `cargo-callgraph`.
-The output is currently `target/doc/dependencies.dot` (it’s hardcoded).
+The output of `cargo-callgraph` is currently `target/doc/dependencies.dot` (it’s hardcoded).

-Assuming you are on linux, you can use `dot -Txlib target/doc/dependencies.dot` to generate an image from the graphviz text file.
+Assuming you are on linux, you can use `dot -Txlib target/doc/dependencies.dot` to generate an image from the graphviz text file. `dot` is part of [graphviz](https://www.graphviz.org/).
+You should be able to install it using your package manager (apt, pacman, brew, …).

 You can also use `dot -Tpng target/doc/dependencies.dot > some_file.png` or `dot -Tpng:cairo target/doc/dependencies.dot > some_file.svg` if you prefer.
 Note
 that `dot -Tsvg` has a bug the miscompute the size of the fonts, so you need to use `-Tsvg:cairo` instead.
 You can the use image viewer like `eog` or even `firefox` ot open the svg file.

+The `-Txlib` backend of graphviz, while very convenient on Linux (you don’t need to have a intermediate png file) doesn’t work on mac.
+In that case you must use the `-Tpng` option instead.
+On linux you can open a png file with `xdg-open my-graph.png` and on mac you can do the same with `open my-graph.png`.

 Instead of using `dot`, you can also use `fdp` (it's provided alongside `dot`).
 Functions will be more spread on the screen.